awslabs/assisted-log-enabler-for-aws/README.md

 * AWS CloudTrail service is checked to see there is at least one CloudTrail configured.
 (Single Account only as of this release)
 * If no trail is configured, one is created and configured to log to the bucket created.
 (Single Account only as of this release)
 * If Amazon EKS Clusters exist, audit & authenticator logs are turned on.
-* NEW!
-Amazon Route 53 Query Logging is turned on for VPCs that do not have it turned on already.
+* Amazon Route 53 Query Logging is turned on for VPCs that do not have it turned on already.

 ## Running the Code